-Bluetongue is characterized by BTV-induced vascular injury that results in haemorrhage and 69 70 ulceration of the mucous membranes in the upper portion of the gastro-intestinal tract, coronitis and lameness, facial and intramuscular oedema, pleural and pericardial effusions, pulmonary 71 72 oedema and necrosis of the skeletal and cardiac muscle [17] [18][19].
-Swelling of the lips and cyanosis of the tongue give the tongue its typical blue appearance, though this sign is confined to 73 74 a minority of the animals.
+86 87 Bluetongue is characterized by BTV-induced vascular injury that results in haemorrhage and ulceration of the mucous membranes in the upper portion of the gastro-intestinal tract, coronitis and lameness, facial and intramuscular oedema, pleural and pericardial effusions, pulmonary oedema and necrosis of the skeletal and cardiac muscle [17] [18][19].
+Swelling of the lips and cyanosis of the tongue give the tongue its typical blue appearance, though this sign is confined to a minority of the animals.
 Excessive salivation and nasal discharge are also observed.
 In sheep lameness due to coronitis can lead to knee-walking.
-In cattle, constant changing of position of 75 76 the feet gives bluetongue disease the nick-name, the dancing disease [20].
-Clinical bluetongue is mainly seen in certain fine wool and mutton breeds of sheep which, seemingly by chance, are 77 78 found in countries at the limits of the virus distribution (Spain, Portugal, Turkey, Cyprus, USA, 79 South Africa) [21].
-Elsewhere, the disease is likely whenever similarly susceptible animals are 80 transported to countries within the bluetongue enzootic areas e.g. Nigeria [22], Cameroon [23] and Indonesia [24].
-Since indigenous, unimproved sheep, goat and cattle breeds are usually 81 82 highly resistant to the clinical effects of the infection, the vast majority of bluetongue episodes throughout the world are completely silent [25].
-However, considering the recent alarming 83 global spread of BTV serotypes, it is no longer uncommon to see mortality rates approaching 50 84 - 100% in susceptible flocks.
-Other losses are due to morbidity and the need to provide care for 85 the sick animals.
-Costs associated with morbidity include weight loss, reduced milk yield, 86 abortion and associated veterinary costs.
-This covert presence of the virus, alternating with 87 occasional outbreaks of severe disease has had a considerable adverse effect upon international 88 89 trade of bovine and ovine species, and their germ plasms, as countries free from bluetongue attempt to maintain that status [25].
-90
+In cattle, constant changing of position of the feet gives bluetongue disease the nick-name, the dancing disease [20].
+Clinical bluetongue is mainly seen in certain fine wool and mutton breeds of sheep which, seemingly by chance, are found in countries at the limits of the virus distribution (Spain, Portugal, Turkey, Cyprus, USA, South Africa) [21].
+Elsewhere, the disease is likely whenever similarly susceptible animals are transported to countries within the bluetongue enzootic areas e.g. Nigeria [22], Cameroon [23] and Indonesia [24].
+Since indigenous, unimproved sheep, goat and cattle breeds are usually highly resistant to the clinical effects of the infection, the vast majority of bluetongue episodes throughout the world are completely silent [25].
+However, considering the recent alarming global spread of BTV serotypes, it is no longer uncommon to see mortality rates approaching 50 - 100% in susceptible flocks.
+Other losses are due to morbidity and the need to provide care for the sick animals.
+Costs associated with morbidity include weight loss, reduced milk yield, abortion and associated veterinary costs.
+This covert presence of the virus, alternating with occasional outbreaks of severe disease has had a considerable adverse effect upon international trade of bovine and ovine species, and their germ plasms, as countries free from bluetongue attempt to maintain that status [25].

-Diagnostic testing for BTV can be very difficult as the virus cross-reacts with many antigenically related viruses including palyam virus and the viruses that cause epizootic haemorrhagic disease of deer and African horse sickness [16][10].
-However, the enzyme-linked immunosorbent assay (ELISA) has proven to be the best serologic test for BTV antibody detection, and can be used to decrease the chances of cross-reactions [26].
-Also, a monoclonal antibody-based competitive ELISA that can distinguish antibodies to virus in the bluetongue serogroup from antibodies to the other related viruses has been developed [26].

-Obi et al. [27] found that bluetongue virus antibodies were widespread in southern Nigeria.
-The serum samples collected between 1979 and 1981 were examined for bluetongue virus precipitating antibodies in agar gel precipitin test, and 58% of the sheep and 50% of the goat samples were seropositive.
-Recently, Oluwayelu et al. [28] obtained a prevalence of 89.2%, 88.0% and 84.4% for sheep, goats and cattle respectively in Oyo state of Nigeria using a commercial bluetongue ELISA kit.

-104 Considering the fact that bluetongue is a re-emerging disease [9](Purse et al., 2005), this study 105 was carried out to investigate the seroprevalence of the disease in cattle and sheep in Ogun and 106 Osun States, Nigeria, and to study its effect on sex, breed and age of the animals.
+- Diagnostic testing for BTV can be very difficult as the virus cross-reacts with many antigenically related viruses including palyam virus and the viruses that cause epizootic haemorrhagic disease of deer and African horse sickness [16][10].
+However, the enzyme-linked immunosorbent assay (ELISA) has been successfully used as a serologic test for BTV antibody detection [26][27], and can be used to decrease the chances of cross-reactions [28].
+Also, a monoclonal antibody-based competitive ELISA that can distinguish antibodies to virus in the bluetongue serogroup from antibodies to the other related viruses has been developed [28]. - Obi et al. [29] recorded BTV seroprevalence of 58% and 50% for sheep and goats respectively in southern Nigeria using agar gel precipitin test.
+Recently, Oluwayelu et al. [30] obtained a prevalence of 89.2%, 88.0% and 84.4% for sheep, goats and cattle respectively in Oyo state of - 98 Nigeria using a commercial bluetongue ELISA kit. - 99 Considering the fact that bluetongue is a re-emerging disease [9](Purse et al., 2005), this study - was carried out to investigate the seroprevalence of the disease in cattle and sheep in Ogun and - Osun States, Nigeria, putting into consideration the effect of sex, breed and age of the animals on - the prevalence and to show that the indigenous breeds of sheep are resistant to the clinical - manifestation of the disease.

-108 2.
-METHODOLOGY
+2. METHODOLOGY

-109 2.1 Experimental Design and Sample Size Determination
+2.1 Experimental Design and Sample Size Determination